Bay of Fundy, Nova Scotia: Best Things to Do – Top Picks

 Lobster Rolls and Authentic Maritime Flavors

 No visit is complete without trying a lobster roll.
 Made with fresh, locally caught lobster, this iconic dish is a must-try.
-The Seafood Trail features over 85 seafood experiences, ensuring you’ll find something to satisfy your cravings12.
+The Seafood Trail features over 85 seafood experiences, ensuring you’ll find something to satisfy your cravings.

 For a deeper dive into the culinary heritage of Nova Scotia, consider a guided tour of local hotspots.
-These tours often include stops at historic restaurants like Shore Club Lobster Suppers, which has been serving freshly boiled lobster for over 80 years12.
+These tours often include stops at historic restaurants like Shore Club Lobster Suppers, which has been serving freshly boiled lobster for over 80 years.

 Some tours even offer the chance to spot whales while you dine, adding an extra layer of excitement to your meal.
 Imagine enjoying a lobster roll as you watch these majestic creatures breach the surface.
 It’s an experience you won’t forget.